 Your gas may smell like rotten eggs because of the sulfur in fiber-rich foods.
 Sulfur is a natural compound that smells like spoiled eggs.
 Many vegetables are sulfur-based.

 If this is causing your flatulence, simply modifying your diet could be enough to reduce it.

 2. Food intolerance

-Other than bad-smelling flatulence, Celiac disease can cause other symptoms:
+Other than bad-smelling flatulence, celiac disease can cause other symptoms:

-Antibiotics kill off harmful pathogens in the body.
-They also destroy some of the good bacteria in your stomach, which aids digestion.
-Without this good bacteria, your gas may smell.
+Antibiotics kill off harmful pathogens in the body, but they can also destroy some of the “good” bacteria in your stomach, which aids digestion.
+Without this bacteria, your gas may smell.
 You could also experience bloating and constipation.

 Constipation indicates that you have a buildup of stool, or poop, in your colon.
 If you can’t poop regularly, it can cause bacteria and odor to develop.
 The end result is foul-smelling and sometimes painful gas.

 Taking over-the-counter laxatives can be a simple home remedy for constipation.

 When your body digests food, it extracts nutrients and sends them to the bloodstream.
 The waste products are sent to the colon.
 Disrupting the digestion process can cause an overgrowth of bacteria.

 Some bacteria can cause infection in the intestines and digestive tract.
 This may cause a higher volume of gas than normal and a strong-smelling odor.
 People with digestive tract infections also often have abdominal pain and diarrhea.